 Splash Loading Screen Tips

 - Use PNG format for images with a small number of details (eg logos, icons) or else JPEG images.
-GIF images are not recommended as they are expected to get distorted due to their size/quality ratio.
+GIF images and videos are not supported as they are expected to get distorted due to their size/quality ratio.

 - Include your app company logo/name if your customer has granted you permission to do so.
 This is a great way to promote your services.